Home » Vegan Recipes by Cuisine » Indian Inspired » Chickpea Tikka Masala

 How To Make Chickpea Tikka Masala

-Here’s a simplified rundown of the steps involved (note – the full printable recipe instructions are at the bottom of the post):
+Here’s a simple step-by-step rundown (full detailed printable recipe with exact timings and tips is at the bottom of the post):

 Tips For The Best Tikka Masala Sauce

 • Don’t rush it.
-For the most intense and delicious sauce you’ll want to really let the onions cook down bringing out the sweetness.
+For the most intense and delicious sauce, let the onions cook down until they’re deeply caramelized, bringing out their sweetness.

 • Save the leftovers.
 Leftover chickpea tikka masala tastes phenomenal the next day because the spices have more to develop overnight.